Cirkit Designer Logo

 Maximum Current 60A continuous, 120A peak

-Connector Type XT60 for input, solder pads for output
+Connector Type XT60 for battery input

 Dimensions 36mm x 50mm